T-mclennan/Chess-960/README.md

 # Chess-960

-# This is a random chess, with 960 possible opening board states.
+# A random twist on the classic game.

  It was chosen to provide more experience with the MERN stack, socket.io, authentication, and deplyoment on Heroku.